jfhammell/stcolumba/pages/worship.md

 include the names of individuals for whom the congregation has asked to remember in prayer.

-Children are a welcome part of the worship service.
-From September through to mid-June, a children's talk is presented after the processional hymn has been sung.
-The children then leave to attend the Sunday School program, returning to join their families during the Eucharist to either receive communion or a blessing at the altar.

 Members of the congregation participate in many aspects of the worship service, as greeters, choristers, readers of the scripture lessons, leading the prayers and Psalm, etc.  This makes for an inclusive environment in